Information & Policies

 Reasonable efforts to locate the student shall be made prior to opening his/her locker to notify the student of the search.
 Stolen items and items which are specifically prohibited by law, School Board policy, or county or school regulations may be impounded by school authorities, and parents shall be notified of any impounding.

-Sophomores, Juniors and Seniors, if you would like to request a locker for the 2019-2020 school year, please complete this form.
+Sophomores, Juniors and Seniors, if you would like to request a locker, please complete this form.

 Lost and Found